Ensure that the required system Dependencies are installed.

 Application Compilation

-When the target is the native architecture, the command to execute is
+When the target is the native architecture, the command to execute is very simple;

 $~/matmul_objects> compss_build_app Matmul